psychemedia/finn-resources/src/unused.md

 nessy in Irish manuscripts ; not known to me orally preserved. — J. F. C

 A MUSiciAN came to the Heroes, whom they called Claigean Mac Choin a chinn chruaidh, (that is, Hard Head or Hard Scul,) to sing a timbrel to them ; and he would play so hard and loud that none of them could stay to hear it.
-Caoilte was watching ; he came where he was and asked of him, how many Heroes had Fingal ; he told him that they were dÌTÌded into seven Cathaims, (that is, into sevcn Regiments or Companies, but it is not known how many were in each, but supposed to be 500,) and that every one had a wife, a servant-man, and two dogs ; he went then to the house and played on the Timbrel.
-Since they coidd not stay to hear it, Fingal excused him- self, saying that their women were . . . sorrowful, and that they do not like any music at present ; but he would not give over playing unless he would get his own dog, named Bran, his two spears, and his sword ; but Fing^ refused that, sa^òng that his music was not pleasant, and that he would not get his request, since he do not deserve it ; then hc gave three sounds, and the Heroes were deaf a long while afterward.
-They sent all their dogs after him, but in vain till they loosed Bran, who overtook him at a cave in Beinn Eùdain, and kiUed him.
+Caoilte was watching ; he came where he was and asked of him, how many Heroes had Fingal ; he told him that they were divided into seven Cathaims, (that is, into seven Regiments or Companies, but it is not known how many were in each, but supposed to be 500,) and that every one had a wife, a servant-man, and two dogs ; he went then to the house and played on the Timbrel.
+Since they coul d not stay to hear it, Fingal excused himself, saying that their women were . . . sorrowful, and that they do not like any music at present ; but he would not give over playing unless he would get his own dog, named Bran, his two spears, and his sword ; but Fingal refused that, saying that his music was not pleasant, and that he would not get his request, since he do not deserve it ; then he gave three sounds, and the Heroes were deaf a long while afterward.
+They sent all their dogs after him, but in vain till they loosed Bran, who overtook him at a cave in Beinn Eùdain, and killed him.
 Though the Heroes did not ever get victory by human strength over any sort of evil spirits, sorcerers, and the like ; yet Fingal was inchanted and happy among mortals, so that he would get the better of any sort of spirits, conspirators, inchauters, aud brutal force.

 ```